TEENAGE MUTANT NINJA TURTLES:

 "You know, I reckon I'll pass on a Pizza.
 If you're going to look at my body, it's going to be a trim one, cut off from as many calorie casseroles as possible"

-Irma set about undressing, and when Donatello returned with the food, his face froze into a priceless and awkward expression at the sight of his girlfriend freed from her dapper and unassuming bookworm guise, with her glasses off her hair allowed to cascade down, she looked a sizzler.
+Irma set about undressing, and when Donatello returned with the food, his face froze into a priceless and awkward expression at the sight of his girlfriend freed from her dapper and unassuming bookworm guise, with her glasses off and her hair down, she looked a sizzler.

 "Suddenly I don't feel that hungry…at least for food" said Donatello, his heart melting.